-- the inclusion of sustainable themes that focus on long-term structural growth (Sustainability themed investing), - the selection of the most virtuous issuers in terms of sustainable performance through an ESG score and the consideration of non-financial information in the assessment of investments.
-In this context, the ESG scoring can be: - minimum, i.e. equal to at least a specific value, excluding instruments with a lower score, or - weighted average minimum, allowing to invest not only in best-in-class companies, which are characterized by high ESG scores but also in issuers with lower ESG scores, with prospects for improving their ESG profile.
+- the inclusion of sustainable themes that focus on long-term structural growth (Sustainability themed investing), - the selection of the most virtuous issuers in terms of sustainable performance through an ESG score and the consideration of non-financial information in the assessment of investments (ESG scoring integration).
+In this context, the ESG scoring can be: - minimum, i.e. equal to at least a specific value, excluding instruments with a lower score, or - weighted average minimum, allowing to invest not only in best-in-class companies, which are characterized by high ESG scores but also in issuers with lower ESG scores, with prospects for improving their ESG profile, - the construction of portfolios with significant exposure to sustainable investments under the SFDR (Sustainable Investing integration).